 |Pat O'Conner||President & Chief Executive Officer|

-Pat O'Conner has spent 33 years in professional baseball, including the last 23 in the Minor League Baseball (MiLB) office.
+Pat O'Conner has spent 33 years in professional baseball, including the last 23 in the Minor League Baseball (MiLB) offices.
 He joined the Minor League Baseball staff in May 1993 as Chief Operating Officer and added the title of Vice President, Administration, in December 1995.
 Pat was elected the 11th president of Minor League Baseball in December 2007.
-He was re-elected for a second term in December 2011.
+He was re-elected for a third term in December 2015.

 Since arriving at the Minor League Baseball headquarters, O'Conner has overseen a period of unprecedented increases in revenue and franchise values.
 Minor League Baseball set new attendance records for five consecutive years from 2004-08, has attracted over 41 million fans in each of the last 11 seasons (2005-15) and drew over 42 million fans in 2014 and 2015.
 In 2008, Minor League Baseball topped the 43 million mark for the first time since the organization was founded in 1901.

 O'Conner is credited with negotiating three successive Professional Baseball Agreements with Major League Baseball on behalf of Minor League Baseball, the latest of which runs through the 2020 season.
 These agreements define the relationship between Major League Baseball and Minor League Baseball and have framed the modern-era structure for Minor League Baseball throughout the United States, Canada, Mexico and Latin America, while creating a healthy financial environment for all clubs in the association.